Minister of Culture and Equality

 The position was created as the Minister of Culture and Sciences in 1981, resulting in a split of the responsibilities of the former Minister of Church Affairs and Education, where issues related to culture and research were moved to the new post.
 Science issues remained part of the portfolio until 1989, when they were swapped with religious issues with the Minister of Education and Research, creating the Minister of Culture and Church Affairs.
 This lasted for a year, when church and religious affairs were again resumed by the Minister of Education, Research and Church Affairs.
 This situation was retained until 2001, when the portfolio again became the Minister of Culture and Church Affairs.
 From 2009 the "Church Affairs" was transferred to the Ministry of Government Administration, Reform and Church Affairs as minister Anniken Huitfeldt was not a member of the Church of Norway.
 Issues related to religion remained within the portfolio.

 When Solberg's Cabinet took office in 2013 church affairs was again included in the title and portfolio but with less significance than previously due to the increased autonomy given to the Church of Norway in 2012.

-The current minister is Anette Trettebergstuen.
+The current minister is Lubna Jaffery who took the position in June 2023.